benchristel/refactoring-workshop/autoclop/docs/duplicated-code.md

 problem with this approach is that it doesn't actually remove duplication; it merely aliases it.

+Consider the following example of code that contains
+duplication:

 ```ruby
 def greet(message_type, name)
   case message_type